aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 #### Dynamic References for AWS Secrets Manager

 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager) helps you secure your credentials, such as database credentials for example, so that you can consume them later programmatically without hard-coding secrets in your code.
-For example, you create an [AWS Lambda](https://aws.amazon.com/lambda/) function to consume your database credentials and, from the Lambda function, you connect to a database - such as, an [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) database instance.
+For example, you create an [AWS Lambda](https://aws.amazon.com/lambda/) function to consume your database connection information, such as hostname and port, for your [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) database instance.

-In this lab, you will use Secrets Manager to store database connection information such as *hostname*, *port*, *username*, and *password*.
-Next, you will use dynamic references to consume connection information from an `AWS::Lambda::Function` resource, that you describe in a template.
+In this lab, you will use Secrets Manager to store database *hostname*, *port*, *username*, and *password*.
+Next, you will use dynamic references to read *hostname* and *port* information from an `AWS::Lambda::Function` resource you will describe in a template.

 Let’s get started!
 Choose to follow steps shown next: